 Amargosa Valley Hotels & Camping

 One of the closest hotels to Death Valley National Park, the Longstreet Inn Casino & RV Resort boasts 60 comfy hotel rooms, 51 spaces at its lakeside RV park, and solid amenities, including a swimming pool, hot tub, and casino—all open 24/7, 365 days a year.
-For something a little more rustic, crawl into bed at Tarantula Ranch, offering seven campsites and three glamping sites (in rugged but decked-out camper trailers) around a small family-operated vineyard (not kidding)—all on a property dubbed by Sunset Magazine and Hipcamp one of the “Best Stargazing Campsites in the West.”
+For something a little more rustic, crawl into bed at Tarantula Ranch, offering campsites and RV camping, glamping sites (in rugged but decked-out camper trailers) around a small family-operated vineyard (not kidding), and a bottling-room-turned luxe stay—all on a property dubbed by Sunset Magazine and Hipcamp one of the “Best Stargazing Campsites in the West.”